EP/Showbiz Sync Parsing: Deterministic Ingestion, Cost-Code Validation, and Bond-Grade Audit Trails

-The diagram below traces a raw EP/Showbiz export from transport intake through hashing, async validation, and the split between ledger-bound records and the quarantine queue.
+The diagram below traces a raw EP/Showbiz export from transport intake through hashing, validation, and the split between ledger-bound records and the quarantine queue.

 import hashlib